jimmyday12/fitzRoy/.github/CONTRIBUTING.md

 detailed guidelines for contributing in the the [**development contributing guide**](https://rstd.io/tidy-contrib).

+The rest of this guide is taken directly from tidyverse with some slight ammendments.

 ### Fixing typos

 Small typos or grammatical errors in documentation may be edited directly using